compojoom/refire/README.md

 # Refire

-> Quick prototyping with React, Firebase and Redux
+> Declarative Firebase bindings for Redux and React

 Refire keeps your local [Redux](http://redux.js.org/) store in sync with selected [Firebase](https://www.firebase.com/) paths.
 You can declaratively bind Firebase paths as Strings, Objects or Arrays.